Sonnet 285

 What monument of worth can Time not slay?

-But life renews where stone is ground to sand
+Yet life renews where stone is ground to sand

-So human hope through love of deity.
+So human hope prevails through Deity.

 © Loubert S Suddaby.
 All Rights Reserved.